-5. The procedures for the management of students' academic affairs, the activities of the institutional mobility coordinators and the coordinators for students with disabilities, information on academic counselling, career guidance, enrolment and registration
+- 5. The procedures for the management of students' academic affairs, the activities of the institutional mobility coordinators and the coordinators for students with disabilities, information on academic counselling, career guidance, enrolment and registration - 5.1.
+Organizational structure of Student Services Academic Affairs

-5.1.
-Student Services.